IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `Boolean hasArguments()` - Returns true if there is at least one argument in the current node.
 Otherwise returns false.

+`GraphQLNode byAlias(String alias)` - Adds an alias to the node, so, that the results in the GraphQL response can be accessed by that alias name.
+You can read about node aliases [here](https://spec.graphql.org/June2018/#sec-Field-Alias).

 `GraphQLNode withField(String field)` - Adds a new field to the current node.
 Returns the current node instance.

 `GraphQLNode withFields(String[] fields)` - Adds new fields to the current node.
 Returns the current node instance.